Vanguardbots/qiskit-studio-design/README.md

 ## AI Development Assistant Support

-This project includes comprehensive guidance for AI-powered development tools.
-See [AGENTS.md](AGENTS.md) for:
+This project was co-generated using AI Code assistants.
+You can use [AGENTS.md](AGENTS.md) to facilitate your code assistant to work with this project:

 - **Development Commands**: Complete reference for build, test, and development workflows
 - **Architecture Overview**: Key components, node system, and integration patterns